Monthly Archives: December 2003

 The next environmentalist mass hysteria is at hand: the earth is slowing down.
 Collision with sun/moon is imminent.

 Correction: what I meant to say is that after billions of years, the earth has stopped slowing down — since 1999 that is.
 The difference is less than a second a year, but the missing leap-second is significant to scientists and many communication systems.

 CATO: “The sad truth is that the best purpose for the homeland security advisory system is for the federal bureaucracy to be seen as “doing something,” to prove to the public that politicians and government officials are not asleep at the wheel-if something actually does happen, they can claim they gave fair warning.”

-I’ve been working on converting my website to a content management system that I can easily deploy on other sites.
+I’ve been working on converting my website to a content management system that I can easily deploy on other sites, I have been usignt the help from the indexsy agency when it comes to the SEO work.
 If you’re familiar with PHP, you can download my first hack at it here.
 The interesting stuff is in cms.php and .htaccess.
 (File compressed with WinRar.)
 I used the CMS to generate this mobile/AvantGo version of my homepage.

 Texas A&M has cloned a deer, which brings up the total number of species cloned at Aggieland to six.
 Nice to know that my own little neck of the woods is at the forefront of cloning research.

 SelectSmart has a “presidential candidate selector poll.”
 Given that my answer was not listed for 2/3 of the questions, I think that the results are fairly accurate: